RAKWireless/udp-packet-forwarder/README.md

 ## Installing docker & docker-compose on the OS

 If you don't have docker running on the machine you will need to install docker on the OS first.
-This is pretty staring forward, just follow these instructions:
+This is pretty straight forward, just follow these instructions:

 ```
 sudo apt-get update && sudo apt-get upgrade -y